China says New York Times reporter broke visa rules, will leave

 "The NY Times, following rules, handed Foreign Ministry a visa application for Austin Ramzy last June.
 They have not approved it," Edward Wong, acting Beijing bureau chief for the Times, said on Twitter.

-Qin said that Ramzy had admitted to the Foreign Ministry to contravening China's rules, and that the ministry had granted Ramzy a visa valid until the end of January to give him time to sort out personal affairs.
+Qin said that both the New York Times and Ramzy had admitted to the Foreign Ministry to contravening China's rules, and that the ministry had granted Ramzy a visa valid until the end of January to give him time to sort out personal affairs.

 Qin added that the Foreign Ministry was currently handling the New York Times' request for accreditation for Ramzy, but that it would not be completed before January 31, implying that he would have to leave when his visa expires on January 30.